 Walken Schweigert, Founder, Composer & Artistic Director

-Walken is a performer, composer and director from St. Paul, MN.
-He is the founder and artistic director of Open Flame Theatre, an all queer/trans ensemble that creates surrealist & queer-centered work.
-Walken is a 2009 graduate of the Dell’ Arte International School for Physical Theatre, and a 2006 graduate of the Perpich Center for Arts Education (Theatre Major).
+Walken Schweigert is a queer/trans actor, musician, composer and director from St. Paul, MN.
+A Jerome Foundation Fellow, he is a 2009 graduate of the Dell’ Arte International School for Physical Theatre, and a 2006 graduate of the Perpich Center for Arts Education (Theatre Major).
 He has worked with the Taller Xuchialt and Ronda de Barro in Leon, Nicaragua; toured with and been mentored by the internationally renowned Double Edge Theatre in Ashfield, MA; and has busked on the streets of 11 countries.
+He has facilitated Theatre of the Oppressed workshops across the Americas, and composed scores for numerous films and theatrical productions.
 A classically trained violinist, he has been part of over a dozen musical ensembles of varying genres, from klezmer to metal.
-Walken was also recently the recipient of a JFund award from the Jerome Foundation via the American Composers’ Forum for the composition of his second opera, The Garden, to be produced by Open Flame Theatre and Philadelphia Community Farm.
+Currently, he performs with the Occult-inspired, witch-pop, Detroit-based band Crune.
+In 2008 he founded the Unseen Ghost Brigade, an ensemble that toured an original piece of street theatre down the Mississippi River on a raft they built themselves.
+In its next incarnation, the ensemble was renamed Children of Wild to produce Schweigert’s first opera The Wastelands.
+In 2017 Children of the Wild became Open Flame Theatre, and moved to Philadelphia Community Farm, in Osceola WI, where the theatre and Schweigert are in residence indefinitely.
+Walken was also recently awarded a commission from the Jerome Foundation via American Composer’s Forum for the composition of his second opera, The Garden, to be produced by Open Flame Theatre and Philadelphia Community Farm

 Katie Burgess, Ensemble Member, Training Leader